devbridge/Objective-C-Style-Guide/README.md

 * Name test class names after the class that is being tested.
 For example, `MyClass_tests.m`.
 * For each tests case, put underscore in the method's name after word test and elsewhere if it makes it easier to read.
 For instance: `- (void)test_operationSuceeds` or `- (void)test_operationSucceeds_withDelay`.
+* Avoid constructing bulky test methods.
+Instead separate the large code block into smaller methods and name them appropriately.
+If they have common setup routine, consider writing a helper method or using `- setUp`.

 ##ReactiveCocoa